 - Another study showed that administration of powdered Ashwagandha (3g/day) for one year in healthy elderly volunteers increased serum hemoglobin, red blood cells, improved hair melanin and seated stature.

 Modes of Consumption

 - Ashwagandha root is commonly available in powdered form and mixed with water, ghee (clarified butter) or honey.

-- Recommended dose is 6 to 10 g, twice a day.
-Powdered and mixed in hot cup of milk before bedtime helps treat insomnia and anxiety.
+- The recommended dose is 6 to 10 g, twice a day.
+Powdered and mixed in a hot cup of milk before bedtime helps treat insomnia and anxiety.